Threats to wildlife and natural areas

 Visit the Fox Scan website and help us map your sightings.

-Numbers of Indian Mynas in urban areas have increased dramatically in recent years, causing significant problems for our native wildlife.
+Numbers of Common Mynas (also known as the Indian Myna) in urban areas have increased dramatically in recent years, causing significant problems for our native wildlife.

 - Competing aggressively with native wildlife for nesting hollows, evicting and killing the young of native animals

 - Invading endangered habitats and further increase the risk of extinction of some endangered native species

 - Damaging grain and fruit crops.
 Mynas can also spread mites and they have the potential to spread disease to people and domestic animals